dzuluaga/datamodel-to-openapi/README.md

 #### How can I visualize my OAS?

-You can use Swagger-Editor and Swagger-UI to do so.
+You can use Swagger-Editor and Swagger-UI.
 Here's how:

 **Try visualizing your resource by pasting the output in [Swagger Editor](http://editor.swagger.io/#/).**